Skip to main content

 Dependency Failures

-A resource fails if its dependencies aren’t satisfied:
+A resource can fail or wait if its dependencies aren’t satisfied:

-• Dependency not ready - A dependency exists but isn’t in READY state
+• Dependency failed — A dependency exists but is in failed state

-• Invalid field reference - A ${...} reference points to a field that doesn’t exist
+• Invalid field reference — A FieldReference points to a field that doesn’t exist in the dependency’s outputs

-Recovery: Ensure all dependencies are in READY state first:
+Recovery: Ensure all dependencies are in ready state:

 # Check dependency status

-# If dependency is failed, fix it first
+# If dependency is failed, fix and re-apply

 Provider Errors